 In contrast to other computing systems you might be used to using, the Raspberry Pi does not have any built-in software (firmware).
 Notably, it doesn't have any form of Basic Input/Output System (BIOS).
 All the software needed to run the Pi must be loaded from the SD card.
 On a PC, the BIOS allows it to generate a video signal immediately, even when you have no operating system installed, and no storage device is connected.
 The Pi works differently.
 Without access to its storage device it cannot load any software at all, and then it does absolutely nothing!
 Your job is to provide it with a completely up-to-date and correctly imaged SD card.
 Using an SD card containing an obsolete version of the operating system can cause some functions not to work, or worse.

 Check the ACT LED to determine if the Pi is booting

-The ACT LED is essential in determining if the Pi can actually read from the card.
-It indicates that it can read from the card by blinking, If the ACT LED doesn't blink quickly in an irregular pattern for at least twenty seconds, this indicates that the Pi cannot read from the SD card, and that booting is not taking place.
+The ACT LED is essential in determining if the Pi can actually read from the card. for non RPI4's It indicates that it can read from the card by blinking, If the ACT LED doesn't blink quickly in an irregular pattern for at least twenty seconds, this indicates that the Pi cannot read from the SD card, and that booting is not taking place.
 By the way, It doesn't matter if the ACT LED initially starts on or off.
 It is only the blinking of the ACT LED that is significant.
 A dim ACT LED also has no significance beyond the fact that you are using a B. From the model B+ onwards, the LED is driven differently, and it wont be dim.

 Model 1 (A and B) green LED is initially OFF (flickering ON means the model 1 is booting)